ncbi/robotframework-pageobjects/README.md

 [lettuce](http://lettuce.it/tutorial/simple.html) etc.

-In addition to providing a base `Page` class to build upon, this package provides many other conveniences somewhat independent of page object modeling including:
+In addition to providing a base `Page` class to build upon, this package provides many other conveniences apart from page object modeling including:

 - A hidden, yet accessible Selenium2 `driver` instance, which allows you to focus on the *application under test* (AUT) instead of Selenium2 implementation details.